 When you're done, erase the underlying lines if working traditionally or turn off the skeleton/muscle layers if you’re working digitally.

 Every dog is a little different, and their colours can vary greatly.
 This can still be shown even in a black-and-white sketch.
 Use varying pencil strokes when shading to ensure the coat pattern doesn't look flat.

-My dog’s hair is mainly brown and black.
-I didn't want to recreate all of the tonal values, so instead I sketched in only the black parts of the fur.
-I also used lighter strokes along the dog's back to indicate a light source hitting the fur.
+This dog’s hair is mainly brown and black.
+It's not necessary to recreate all of the tonal values, so instead you could sketch in only the black parts of the fur.
+A good tip is to use lighter strokes along the dog's back to indicate a light source hitting the fur.

 10. Add final touches

 Finally, add some subtle strokes along the dog’s legs to give a suggestion of muscles showing underneath the fur.
 The idea is to convey enough information to give the dog character without having to shade the entire silhouette.
 The last touch is to add some shadows under the paws and voilà – you drew a dog!